nielsen2e/altschool-holiday-challenge/README.md

 4. Create a route table for your VPC.
 A route table is used to control the flow of traffic within a VPC.
 It contains a set of rules that dictate where traffic should be directed based on its destination IP address.

 5. Create a network gateway for your VPC.
 A network gateway is used to connect a VPC to other networks.
 This can include connecting to other VPCs, on-premises networks, or the internet.

+6. Create a security group for your VPC.
+A security group is used to control access to your instances by specifying which incoming traffic should be allowed and which should be blocked.

+7. Create an Application Load Balancer.
+Go to the EC2 dashboard and select "Load Balancer" in the navigation pane.
+Click on "Create Load Balancer" and choose "Application Load Balancer" as the type.
+Provide a name and select the VPC and subnets for your ALB.

+8. Create a target group for your ALB.
+A target group is used to route incoming traffic to one or more instances.
+Provide a name and select the protocol and port for your target group.

+9. Create an Auto Scaling Group.
+Go to the EC2 dashboard and select "Auto Scaling" in the navigation pane.
+Click on "Create Auto Scaling Group" and provide a name for your group.
+Select the VPC and subnet for your group and choose the launch configuration that contains the Amazon Machine Image (AMI) for your instances.

+10. Create a scaling policy that defines when to increase or decrease the number of instances.